Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Backup Water Treatment

-In the event something happens to our water filter, we keep these Micropur tablets in our first aid kit.
+In the event our water filter fails, we keep these Micropur tablets in our first aid kit.

 Gear Repair Kit

-Usually sleeping pad patches, spare stove O-ring, duct tape, a sewing needle, and nylon thread.
+Sleeping pad patches, spare stove O-ring, duct tape, a sewing needle, nylon thread, etc.

 Firestarter/Matches